hackclub/camp/cohort_3/curriculum/workshops/todo/deletion.md

     ***Try seeing if you can make an alert popup when you click the delete button***</p>
 </div></div>

-## Removing The Element From the Page
+## Removing the element from the page

 Ok, so instead of an alert, lets see if we can write some code that removes the item from the screen (and not yet firebase).

 So in order to delete yourself, you must say `parent.removeChild(childElement)`

 Therefore inside of the `img.onclick function`, we have to somehow find a way to access the parent.
 Turns out that we can refer to the image itself that we clicked on with the keyword `this` and then if we ask for it's `parentElement` attribute with `this.parentElement` it will give us the `<li>` element.

 We then need to ask the `<ul>` (`todoList`) to remove the child `parentElement`